-We have designed our annual performance-based cash incentive program, which is guided by specified annual corporate and individual goals, to emphasize pay-for-performance and to reward our named executive officers for the achievement of our performance during the preceding year.
+We have designed our annual performance-based cash incentive program, which is guided by specified annual corporate and individual goals and contributions, to emphasize pay-for-performance and to reward our named executive officers for our performance during the preceding year.
 The target pay opportunity of the annual cash incentive for the chief executive officer is determined by our board of directors, based upon the recommendation of our compensation committee, and the amount of the annual cash incentive for all other named executive officers is determined by our compensation committee.
-In making such determinations and recommendations, the compensation committee examined the totality of anticipated and unanticipated achievements by us and each named executive officer in the preceding year, including our performance against specific scientific, research, clinical, operational and financial company goals.
+In making such determinations and recommendations, the compensation committee examined the totality of anticipated and unanticipated achievements by us and each named executive officer in the preceding year, including our performance against specific research, clinical, operational and financial company goals.
 In recent years, these annual company goals have primarily focused on the advancement of our lead programs.

-Starting in fiscal year 2016, our compensation committee determined to formally cap annual cash incentive payouts for our executives in any given year at 150% of the target payout level, which is consistent with our past compensation practices and broader market practices for similarly situated companies.

-Under our annual incentive program, cash incentive awards are determined by first establishing a cash incentive pool, which is then allocated among all eligible plan participants, and then multiplying that sum by a modifier recommended by our compensation committee and approved by our board of directors based on our performance as measured against the company's annual goals.
-Below is the list of the company's 2016 goals considered by our executive leadership team and compensation committee in their respective assessment of company performance against such 2016 goals:
+Our compensation committee determined to formally cap annual cash incentive program payouts in any given year at 150% of the target payout level.
+Under our annual incentive program, cash incentive awards are determined by first establishing a cash incentive pool, which is then allocated among all eligible plan participants and adjusted based upon recommendations by our compensation committee and upon approval by our board of directors driven by performance as measured against the company's annual goals.
+Below is the list of the company's 2018 goals considered by our compensation committee and board of directors in their respective assessment of company performance against such 2018 goals: